telemersion/telemersive-router/README.md

 ```

 **NOTE**:
-Since `DELETE` request should be treated in an idem-potent way, stopping
+Since `DELETE` requests should be treated in an idem-potent way, stopping
 an already stopped proxy is considered not an error.

 ### Return values